dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Gamepad

 You may already have one!

-If not, an 8BitDo Ultimate 2C gamepad can be found for under $20, and has [Hall effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor) which are more accurate than most mass-market flight sticks.
+If not, an 8BitDo Ultimate series gamepad can be found for under $20, and has either [Hall effect](https://en.wikipedia.org/wiki/Hall_effect_sensor) or [tunneling magneto-resistance](https://en.wikipedia.org/wiki/Tunnel_magnetoresistance) sensors which are more accurate and durable than most mass-market flight sticks.
+For slightly more, controllers from FlyDigi or Gamesir add additional buttons which can be mapped in DCS using Steam Input, or high quality microswitch buttons.
+We don't recommend buying mass market devices from Xbox/PlayStation at this time due to stick drift issues, though they're fine if you already have one.

 ![](images/ultimate-2c.webp)